spotinst/help/src/docs/ocean/features/roll.md

  4. Click **Roll Cluster** / **VNG** / **Node Pool**.

->**Note:** To stop a roll while it is running, click the **Stop Roll** button on the right of the screen, and then click **Stop Roll** in the confirmation box.
+>**Note:** To stop a roll while it is running, click the **Stop Roll** button on the screen's right, then click **Stop Roll** in the confirmation box.

 ##  Create or Edit a Roll Schedule

->**Note:** You can schedule either cluster or Virtual Node Group rolls.
+>**Note:** You can schedule cluster or Virtual Node Group rolls.
 You cannot schedule Node Pools rolls.

 To create or edit a roll schedule:

+1. To create your first roll schedule, click **Schedule a Roll**

+    OR

-1. To create your first roll schedule, click **Schedule a Roll**, or from the Create Roll drop-down menu on the right of the screen, click **Schedule Roll**.
+    From the Create Roll drop-down menu on the right of the screen, click **Schedule Roll**.

-    If you are editing an existing roll schedule, click the pencil icon on the right of the roll schedule entry in the Scheduled Rolls list.
+    >**Note**: If you are editing an existing roll schedule, click the pencil icon on the right of the roll schedule entry in the Scheduled Rolls list.

-2. In the first step of the Schedule Roll wizard, select the roll type.
+3. In the Schedule Roll wizard's first step, select the roll type.
 The available roll types depend on your system deployment.
-Continue to the next step.

     ![ocean-rolls-schedule-roll-step-1](https://github.com/spotinst/help/assets/159915991/44a77a63-981d-4fef-a996-3b314648e5ce)

-3. In the second step of the wizard, do the following (refer to [Roll Parameters]()):
+4. In the second step of the wizard, configure the following (refer to [Roll Parameters]()):

     *   Select your VNG or Cluster.
     *   Configure the size of a roll batch (%).